-The Best AI Consulting Tools in 2026 (By Category)
+The 8 Best AI Tools for Consultants in 2026 (By Category)

 That stack worked.
 Barely.
 And it didn't survive the second concurrent engagement.

-Most boutique firms I talk to are still in some version of that spot.
-They've added AI tools reactively, one for this, one for that, without thinking about whether the stack lets associates ship without the lead consultant in the room.
-So this is my honest attempt at a category-by-category breakdown of the best AI consulting tools available right now for firms, not for course-buyer solo operators or $2-5K automation agencies.
+Most firms I talk to are still in some version of that spot.
+They've bolted on a folder of Claude prompts and a few course PDFs, doing their best, without a system that lets associates ship without the founder in the room.
+So this is my honest attempt at a category-by-category breakdown of the AI tools traditional firms actually use right now, not the kit for course-buyer solo operators or $2-5K automation shops.

 A note up front: one of the tools in the assessment category is mine.
 I'll flag that clearly so you can weight my perspective accordingly.
 See how Audity works for your team.